smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 2. Existing Active Directory user sign-in hours and password policies must be preserved (although allowed password values could be further restricted).

-3. User sing-in experience should be simplified by minimizing the number of sign-in prompts and limiting the use passwords in lieu of more secure authentication methods.
+3. User sign-in experience should be simplified by minimizing the number of sign-in prompts and limiting the use passwords in lieu of more secure authentication methods.

 4. User device configuration should be simplified by leveraging a mobile device management solution and roaming user-specific settings across multiple devices.